frederic-perez/AmE-dictionary/data/idioms.md

 __gut feeling__ An intuition, an instinctive feeling about something.
 __gut punch__ A “gut punch” is an expression that is typically used to describe a sudden, painful, or shocking experience that leaves a person feeling emotionally or physically drained.
 It can be used both figuratively and literally to describe something that is unexpectedly hurtful or upsetting.
 __gut-bucket__ __1__ _offensive slang_ A derogatory term for a fat or obese person. _We left the bar when we realized it was seedy and filled with nothing but old gut-buckets looking for easy women._ __2__ A free-spirited style of jazz or blues music. _The band surprised the audience by playing a few of their songs in a gut-bucket style._ _A gut-bucket string band._ __3__ A stringed instrument used in folk music that is made from a metal washtub . _Grandpop brought out his old gut-bucket and started playing folk songs beside the fire._
-__gut-wrenching__ :two: Agonizing; extremely distressing, unpleasant, or emotionally disturbing; having a severe effect on one’s feelings. _What a gut-wrenching loss for the young athlete, who poured her heart and soul into this match._
+__gut-wrenching__ :three: Agonizing; extremely distressing, unpleasant, or emotionally disturbing; having a severe effect on one’s feelings. _What a gut-wrenching loss for the young athlete, who poured her heart and soul into this match._
+__gyatt__ A slang exclamation of surprise or excitement.
+Gyatt is most commonly used as an exclamation in reaction to seeing a large butt (that is, the buttocks) and may be used as a noun to mean a large butt.
 __gym bunny__ :two: Someone who is obsessively preoccupied with maintaining or improving their physique and thus spends a large amount of time at the gym to do so. _After recovering from his surgery, John spent a lot of time at the gym getting his body back into shape.
 Now he’s turned into a total gym bunny._
 __gym rat__ _slang_ Someone who spends an inordinate amount of time at a gym. _I turned into a real gym rat during college.
 I go pretty much every day now._
 __H-E-double-hockey-sticks__ A euphemistic spelling of “hell,” referring to each L resembling a hockey stick in shape. _“Oh yeah?” said Tommy to the schoolyard bully.
 “Well, you can go to H-E-double-hockey-sticks!”_